 Fast-forward a couple of years to; late 2016 & early 2017, I’ve sold my towing business and am now employed by American Towman Magazine.
-I’m writing articles for both the print version and the online version, Tow Industry Week.
-I’m putting on seminars at the tow shows, and I’m exhibiting my company, The Tow Academy, on the show-room floors.
+I’m writing articles for both the print version and the online version of Tow Industry Week.
+I’m putting on seminars at the tow shows, and I’m exhibiting my company, The Tow Academy, on the showroom floors.
 Everything is going great.

 One of American Towman Magazine’s advertisers was AutoReturn.
 But that wasn’t a big deal, in my mind at least, because I wasn’t offering my opinion of their San Francisco business model in the magazine.
 Remember, what I’d written about them was on my own platform.

 I knew better anyway.
-I was fairly certain that if I did turn-in a piece with scathing remarks about the company it would only end up on editing room floor, and it might cost me my job.
+I was fairly certain that if I did turn in a piece with scathing remarks about the company, it would only end up on the editing room floor, and it might cost me my job.

-The static began when John Borowski, once also a staunch opponent of AutoReturn’s business model, now Vice President Tow Industry Programs at AutoReturn, approached me at a tow show and attempted to sway me to his way of thinking.
+The static began when John Borowski, once also a staunch opponent of AutoReturn’s business model, now Vice President of Tow Industry Programs at AutoReturn, approached me at a tow show and attempted to sway me to his way of thinking.
 He believed that AutoReturn was exactly what the towing industry needed.
 Well, as many of you may know already, buying a tow truck at a tow show is not necessarily a good idea, and neither is signing up for companies that don’t have your company’s best interests in mind.

 I graciously listened to what John had to say but was not convinced.
-My opinion stood firm, I beleived that AutoReturn, and other Third-Party Police Dispatching companies are not good for our industry.
+My opinion stood firm.
+I believed that AutoReturn and other Third-Party Police Dispatching companies are not good for our industry.

-Then, over the course of about 9 months or so, I began receiving phone calls, not only from Mr. Borwoski, but also American Towman Magazine owner, Steve Calitri.
+Then, over the course of about nine months or so, I began receiving phone calls, not only from Mr. Borwoski but also from American Towman Magazine owner Steve Calitri.
 Both were asking that I take down the video and articles.

 On February 13, 2017, Mr. Borowski sent me an email with the subject line; False Info.
 He was accusing me of spreading lies about AutoReturn.
-To which I refuted each accusation made, line-by-line, in a subsequent email.
-My response was sent both to Mr. Borowski, and Mr. Calitri, (from-which I’ve yet to receive their response.)
+I refuted each accusation made, line-by-line, in a subsequent email.
+My response was sent to both Mr. Borowski and Mr. Calitri (from which I’ve yet to receive their response.)

-In a phone conversation with American Towman Magazine owner, Steve Calitri, I offered to take down my stuff if he would provide me with contact information of some of the tow company owners currently working for AutoReturn.
+In a phone conversation with American Towman Magazine owner Steve Calitri, I offered to take down my stuff if he would provide me with the contact information of some of the tow company owners currently working for AutoReturn.
 He agreed to the terms.

 Here’s why I wanted the contacts.

-A few of the claims leveled against me by the pair were that I hadn’t done proper research, and that I was only using information garnered from disgruntled tow company owners.
-So, in order to provide a more well-rounded approach on the subject, I suggested that I use their sources and write, a more objective article.
+A few of the claims leveled against me by the pair were that I hadn’t done proper research and that I was only using information garnered from disgruntled tow company owners.
+So, in order to provide a more well-rounded approach to the subject, I suggested that I use their sources and write a more objective article.
 But this never happened.
-Months went by and I was never provided the names and numbers I’d asked for.
+Months went by, and I was never provided the names and numbers I’d asked for.